overturetool/overture/documentation/examples/VDMSL/raildir/README.txt

 step towards an implementation of these predicates.
 The model development illustrates how concepts may be captured and validated for a non-trivial system.
 This work was conducted by Kirsten Mark Hansen work for the Danish State Railways.
+More about this work can be found
+at:

+Kirsten Mark Hansen.
+Linking Safety Analysis to Safety Requirements
+- Exemplified by Railway Interlocking Systems.
+PhD thesis, Department of Information Technology, Technical University of Denmark, 1996.

 #******************************************************
 #  AUTOMATED TEST SETTINGS
 #------------------------------------------------------
+#AUTHOR=Kirsten Mark Hansen
 #LANGUAGE_VERSION=classic
 #INV_CHECKS=true
 #POST_CHECKS=true
 #PRE_CHECKS=true
 #DYNAMIC_TYPE_CHECKS=true
 #SUPPRESS_WARNINGS=false
+#DOCUMENT= rail.tex
 #ENTRY_POINT=
 #EXPECTED_RESULT=NO_ERROR_TYPE_CHECK
 #******************************************************